-At the moment, each workspace runs on an individual node and are available in different resource sizes.
-In addition, each node will have a local storage capacity as well, where files and results can be stored temporarily, before they are stored permanently in a Project.
+Each workspace runs on an individual node and is available in different resource sizes.
+In addition, each node will have a local storage capacity, where files and results can be stored temporarily, before they are stored permanently in a Project.
 The size of the storage capacity can range from 10GB – 64TB.

-To use Bench, a workspace needs to be created.
-This workspace will define which docker image will be used, which node and storage size will be used, etc.
+In order to use Bench, a workspace needs to be created.
+This workspace defines which docker image will be used, which node and storage size will be used, etc.

 To create a new workspace:

 - Name: (required) must be a unique name.

 - Docker image: (required) The list of docker images includes base images from ICA and images uploaded to the docker repository for that domain.

 - Storage size: (required) Represents the size of the storage available on the workspace.
 A storage from 10GB to 64TB can be provided.

 - Resource model: (required) Size of the machine on which the workspace will run and whether or not the machine should contain a Graphics Processing Unit (GPU).